MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
+2024-06-05 - Have disassembled the code to the game 'panel' file.
+I can now re-assemble the file and have tested it on the test .adf disk image here [DosCrackShrinkler_Rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf)

 2024-06-03 - First draft of the 'panel' program has been disassembled and can be reassembled in vscode.
 Some tidying up and splitting out into gfx includes required.
 Move on to the Title Screen next.
 Might gain a bit more insight into the VBL interrupts and timings there.